Painful intelligence: What AI can tell us about human suffering: Vision only seems to be effortless and certain

 Suppose you see a black cat.
 Now, the actual 2D projection will be very different when you can see the cat from different viewpoints: from the front, from one side, from the other side, from above, and so on.
 That is, the pixels which are black are not at all the same in the different cases; the pixel values that would be input to a neural network will vary widely when the cat is seen from different viewpoints.
 Thus, the neural network will have to somehow understand that very different pixel values correspond to the same object.
 To illustrate this problem of 3D to 2D conversion, consider what even a simple cube can look like in different projections.
 Some possibilities are shown in Figure~\ref{inverse.fig}.
 Its 2D projection can look like a rectangle (possibly a square), like a diamond, and many other things.

-And this is just one kind of information lacking.
+And this is just one part of the problem.
 More fundamentally, the problem is that any object can undergo many different kinds of \textit{transformations}.
 Consider a cat again: it can take many different shapes by moving its limbs; sometimes its legs are wide apart, sometimes close to each other.
 Sometimes it stretches its whole body, sometimes it puffs up.
 If you think about the 2D image created, it will again be quite different in these different cases.
 As another example, the lighting conditions can be very different.
 Imagine that light comes from above, or from behind the cat: Again the cat looks very different, and even more so in a 2D projection.
+Your brain has to somehow figure out all these extra parameters based on the sensory input.

 Those were some of the problems in recognizing a single cat.
 To make things even more complicated, different cats look very different.
 Some are black, some are white, so the pixel values are even more fundamentally different.
 Yet, you somehow are able to see that they are all cats.